kubevirt/user-guide/docs/architecture.md

 ## How to use a VirtualMachine

-A VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.running` is set to `true`.
-Further it will make sure that a VirtualMachineInstance will be removed from the cluster if `spec.running` is set to `false`.
+A VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if `spec.runStrategy` is set to `Always`.
+Further it will make sure that a VirtualMachineInstance will be removed from the cluster if `spec.runStrategy` is set to `Halted`.

-There exists a field `spec.runStrategy` which can also be used to control the state of the associated VirtualMachineInstance object.
-To avoid confusing and contradictory states, these fields are mutually exclusive.
+`spec.runStrategy` has several additional options for controlling the state of the associated VirtualMachineInstance object.

-An extended explanation of `spec.runStrategy` vs `spec.running` can be found in [Run Strategies](./compute/run_strategies.md)
+An extended explanation of `spec.runStrategy` can be found in [Run Strategies](./compute/run_strategies.md)

 ### Starting and stopping